ku1ik/stderred/README.md

     export STDERRED_ESC_CODE=`echo -e "\e[1;31m"`

+If you want to go crazy you can even use `STDERRED_END_CODE` to insert something other than the color reset code at the end of the stderr stream.
+This isn't advised though because it prevents you from easily telling stderr apart from stdout.
+Wasn't that the whole point of stderred?

 ## Alternative implementations

 Simpler and much less reliable solution when using Zsh is to use named pipes